fbpx

 by Cary Schwartz

-Attracting new donors to your cause can be a challenge, and between planning your major fundraisers and keeping your program initiatives going, many fundraising professionals assume they just don’t have the time to add another fundraiser to their schedule.
-However, there are a few fundraising methods that allow nonprofits to raise more with relative ease.
+A plan to raise more money begins with attracting new donors to your cause.
+We understand this can be a challenge.
+Between planning your existing major fundraisers and keeping your program initiatives going, you likely think you don’t have the time to add another fundraiser to your schedule.
+That’s a challenge we can help you overcome!
+Let’s explore a few fundraising methods that will allow your nonprofit to raise more money, and place less stress on you.

 While your nonprofit will still need to keep up with its regular fundraising strategies, you can improve your overall fundraising by adding programs that can supplement your revenue.
-For instance, the time period between your major gala and end-of-year activities might normally see a slump in fundraising, but there are easy fundraising methods that can help ensure you continue pulling in reliable revenue even then.
+For instance, the time period between your major gala and end-of-year activities might normally see a slump in fundraising.
+If so, there are easy fundraising methods that can help ensure you continue receiving reliable revenue, even then.

-Whether you’re raising funds for a nonprofit, school, sports team, church, or other charitable organization, these five easy fundraising strategies can provide valuable supplemental income for your cause:
+Whether you’re raising funds for a sports team, church, school, nonprofit or other charitable organization, these five simple fundraising strategies can provide valuable supplemental income for your cause:

 2. Leverage Matching Gifts